truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/_index.md

 - software storage solutions
 ---

-SCALE system management options are collected in this section of the UI and organized into a few different screens:
+TrueNAS system management options are collected in this section of the UI and organized into a few different screens:

 * **Update** controls when the system applies a new version.
   There are options to download and install an update, have the system check daily and stage updates, or apply a manual update file to the system.